instrumentkit/InstrumentKit/doc/source/devguide/code_style.rst

 Numeric Data
 ------------

-When appropriate, use :class:`pq.Quantity` objects to track units.
+When appropriate, use :class:`quantities.Quantity` objects to track units.
 If this is not possible or appropriate, use a bare `float` for scalars and `np.ndarray` for array-valued data.